-The Wake Forest University Department of Counseling is excited to offer the MA Counseling and MA Human Services degree programs through online delivery.
+The Wake Forest University Department of Counseling is excited to offer the MA Counseling degree program through online delivery.

 Below is state specific information pertinent to Online Campus students living in the states listed.